Woodbury Lakes

-Woodbury Lakes is an outdoor shopping center in Woodbury, Minnesota.
-The mall was constructed in 2005 branded as a "lifestyle center".
+Woodbury Lakes is an outdoor shopping center in Woodbury, Minnesota, built in 2005 and branded as a "lifestyle center".
 The mall is located east of the intersection of I-94 and I-494/I-694.
 The mall contains around 55 retail tenants.

 Woodbury Lakes is owned by Ramco-Gershenson Properties Trust (headquartered in Farmington Hills, Michigan), who acquired it in 2014 for approximately $150 million.

 Stores

-Stores as of December 2016 include:
+Stores as of March 2024 include: